DateDreamer/datedreamer/README.md

 * `inputPlaceholder`: Sets the placeholder of the date input element.

+* `hideInputs`: Hides the input and today button from the UI.

 * `onChange`: Use this to provide a callback function that the calendar will call when the date is changed.
 The callback function will receive a `CustomEvent` argument that will include the chosen date inside the detail property.
     ```javascript
     new datedreamer.calendar({